frovedis/frovedis/doc/manual/python/ml/fpgrowth.md

 It can be used to confirm if the model is already fitted or not.

 __Return Value__
-It returns ‘True’, if the model is already fitted otherwise, it returns ‘False’.
+It returns ‘True’, if the model is already fitted, otherwise, it returns ‘False’.

 # SEE ALSO
 dataframe